 Protecting the Safety & Reputation of Our Clients

 Obtaining a restraining order can be a remedy to domestic violence.
-These orders can prohibit a perpetrator from coming within 100 yards of a protected party and his/her work, house, and other family members.
+These orders can prohibit a perpetrator from coming within 100 yards of a protected party and his/her work place, house, and other family members.
 It precludes the perpetrator from having possession of any firearms and may preclude direct and indirect communication and stalking.
-A domestic violence restraining order may provide exclusive use of a home for an extended period of time, even in cases where the victim would otherwise not be entitled to keep the property in the long-term.
+A domestic violence restraining order may provide exclusive use of a home to the victim for an extended period of time, even in cases where the victim would otherwise not be entitled to keep the property in the long-term.

-A rebuttable presumption is also created against the perpetrator in regards to the entitlement to legal or physical custody of the parties' children and against entitlement to spousal support.
-A finding of domestic violence goes on the perpetrator's public record, and thus can impair or preclude their ability to obtain certain types of work or impair or prevent participation in certain activities, such as coaching minors in extracurricular sports.
+A person who is found to have committed domestic violence is presumed by the law to not be entitled to physical custody of the child/children, and to not be entitled to spousal support.
+However, this can be rebutted with evidence.
+A finding of domestic violence goes on the perpetrator's public record, and thus can impair or preclude their ability to obtain certain types of work, or impair or prevent participation in certain activities, such as coaching minors in extracurricular sports.